aaavramenk0/CSE-341-project2/README.md

 ## Introduction

 The MERN stack web API is designed to handle various HTTP requests and provide data to the front-end application.
-It uses MongoDB as its database, Express.js as the server framework, React.js for the client-side views, and Node.js as the runtime environment.
+It uses MongoDB as its database, Express.js as the server framework, React.js for the client-side views, and Node.js as the runtime environment

 ## Features